Memory Retrieval Psychology: Definition

 1. Recollection

-Recollection involves using external prompts or clues to help retrieve a stored memory from the mind.
-By cueing a person with a related stimulus, they can often recall details about the original memory trace that may have otherwise been forgotten.
-This retrieval cue may be helpful for long-term memories and those that are difficult to access without a reminder or prompt.
+Recollection, or cued recall, occurs when a person uses external prompts or clues to help retrieve a stored memory from the mind.
+By cueing a person with a related stimulus, such as physical context or sensory details, they can often recall details about the original memory trace that may have otherwise been forgotten.
+This cue can evoke retrieval for long-term memories and those that are difficult to access without a reminder or prompt.
+With recollection, successful retrieval can depend on the strength of the cue-target relationship.

 1. Relearning